pyta-uoft/website/index.md

 ### Protected member access (W0212) {#W0212}

-Attributes and methods whose name starts with an underscore should be considered "private" and should not be accessed outside of the calling class.
+Attributes and methods whose name starts with an underscore should be considered "private" and should not be accessed outside of the class in which they are defined.

-Private attributes and methods can be modified, added, or removed by the maintainer of the class at any time, which makes external code which uses those attributes or methods very fragile.
-Furthermore, modifying a private attribute or calling a private method may lead to undefined behavior from the parent class.

 ~~~~ {include="W0212_protected_access"}
 ~~~~

+Private attributes and methods can be modified, added, or removed by the maintainer of the class at any time, which makes external code which uses those attributes or methods fragile.
+Furthermore, modifying a private attribute or calling a private method may lead to undefined behavior from the class.

 ### Bad parent init (W0233) {#W0233}